kubernetes/community/contributors/devel/testing.md

 The integration tests are run using `make test-integration`.
 The Kubernetes integration tests are writting using the normal golang testing package but expect to have a running etcd instance to connect to.
-The `test- integration.sh` script wraps `make test` and sets up an etcd instance for the integration tests to use.
+The `test-integration.sh` script wraps `make test` and sets up an etcd instance for the integration tests to use.

 ```sh